terraware/llm-autotranslate/README.md

 `source.file` (required) is the path of the source CSV file.

+`source.outputs` (optional) is a list of files in alternate formats to generate from the source language.
+See "Outputs" below.

 `targets` is a list of information about each target language.

 `targets[].language` (required) is the English name of the language, e.g.,